 Really this makes no sense: websites need hosting and websites need maintenance – it’s just a fact of the digital world.
 But WordPress website owners have to shop around to find the best managed WP hosting company for their needs.
-Then most owners simply try to manage the regular maintenance themselves, without having any training or expertise in WordPress management.
+Then most owners try to manage the regular maintenance themselves, without any training or expertise in WordPress management.

-And there are several disadvantages to these approaches:
+There are several disadvantages to these approaches:

 1. Not All Website Hosting Is Created Equal

 The size of a website dictates the amount of webspace it requires.
-Around 1Gb is fine for small sites with modest website traffic, but the bigger the site, the more webspace it requires – those huge, complicated sites with 1000s of visitors plus per day, are going to need to have hosting with unlimited webspace.
+Around 1Gb is fine for small sites with modest website traffic, but the bigger the site, the more webspace it requires.
+Those huge, complicated sites with 1000s of visitors plus per day, are going to need to have hosting with unlimited webspace.

 Private server hosting means you have resources that are not shared by others.
 This provides more power and flexibility than being on a shared account, but costs more.

 For a WordPress website, it makes sense to choose WordPress specific hosting.
 It may be slightly more expensive than general hosting but is optimised for WP.
 This ensures the website runs faster and can be more easily maintained.
 But many of the “big names” in website hosting don’t offer this option.

 In short finding the right hosting package for your WordPress website can be tricky if you don’t know the right questions to ask.

 2. WordPress Maintenance Isn’t All Plain Sailing